 - 1. Direct Loan Program Unsubsidized Stafford Loan

 - 2. Direct Loan Program Subsidized Stafford Loan

-- 3. Federal Pell Grant
+- 3. Direct Parent PLUS Loan

-- 4. Federal SEOG
+- 4. Federal Pell Grant

-- 5. Any other Federal Title IV Program
+- 5. Federal SEOG

-- 6. Other Programs
+- 6. Other programs

 - 7. Student

 NOTICE TO APPLICANTS OF TUITION ASSISTANCE

 An offer of financial aid is contingent upon receipt of funds from all funding sources.
 The Financial Aid Office reserves the right to revise offers of aid at any time during the academic year based on availability of funds and procedures mandated by the state or federal authorities.
 Students' accounts will automatically be credited to satisfy balances owed to the school before credit balances will be issued.
 Credit balances will be issued within 14 days.